 “Well, it’s time to elect new officers since two of our four current officers are rotating off the board!”

-“Anyone want to step up to the plate so we maintain a strong executive committee?”
+“Anyone want to step up to the plate this year?”

 … Even louder SILENCE.

-“Ok, it’s really important that we elect a new chair and vice-chair tonight, and hopefully, our current treasurer and secretary will agree to stay on in their role another year since no one else has volunteered.
+“Ok, it’s really important that we elect a new chair and vice-chair tonight, and hopefully, our current treasurer and secretary will agree to stay on in their role another year since no one else has volunteered for a strong executive committee.
 Come on…anyone?
 Bob?
 Ana?
 What about you Sara?
 Anybody?”

 Does this conversation feel familiar?